agathanatasha/kiwiland-train/README.md

+# Kiwiland Train Service

+## Install gem
+Run `bundle install` to install rspec

+## Interact with the code
+You could import the file to irb to interact with it.
+`irb -r <file_name>`

+All tests listed in the instructions are implemented in ./rspec/train_service_spec.rb under describe provided test inputs.

+## Instructions
 A local commuter railroad services a number of towns in Kiwiland.
 Because of monetary concerns, all of the tracks are 'one-way.'
 That is, a route from Kaitaia to Invercargill does not imply the existence